mbmccormick/mbmccormick.github.io/_posts/2010-09-14-configure-dropbox-to-sync-your-entire-documents-folder.md

 comments: true
 categories: []
 ---
 <p>I recently decided to switch my online backup solution from <a href="http://syncplicity.com/" target="_blank">Syncplicity</a> to <a href="http://www.dropbox.com/" target="_blank">Dropbox</a>.
 The web interface that Dropbox has is just beautiful and well worth the switch, not to mention that it seems to be much more lightweight and sync my files a lot faster.
-The only thing I did not like about Dropbox is that I was forced to use the &ldquo;My Dropbox&rdquo; folder for all of my syncing, something I did not want to do.</p>
+The only thing I did not like about Dropbox is that I was forced to use the &amp;ldquo;My Dropbox&amp;rdquo; folder for all of my syncing, something I did not want to do.</p>

 <p>There are several methods for overcoming this issue.
 Some articles <a href="http://storecrowd.com/blog/dropbox-hacks/" target="_blank">recommended</a> moving my Documents folder, which I tried.
 But I was really uncomfortable with moving my documents elsewhere on my hard drive, so I opted out.
 The other <a href="http://wiki.dropbox.com/TipsAndTricks/SyncOtherFolders" target="_blank">recommendation</a> I saw was to use symlinks, but the downside to that is the low-level Windows API does not report file modification notifications, so incremental backups would be out.
 No thanks.</p>